gillian-guide/gillian-guide.github.io/docs/additional-setup.en.md

 | Definition | Extra | Classic | Not to be confused with the vanilla Definition setting - however, this one is closer to what it should've been from the start.
 This setting smoothes out stippled and dithered objects. <br>==Only available in `Settings` - `Display` when using [FusionFix](essential-modding/fusionfix.md).==</br> |

 ??? question "What is :material-file-cog:`stream.ini`?"
     Other guides often suggest editing :material-file-cog:`stream.ini` to change the values in there from `2048000` to `4096000`.
-From [PCGW users' observations](https://www.pcgamingwiki.com/w/index.php?title=Topic:X1jmh4mc3t6mv3hv&topic_showPostId=xb5gbd4mggke2ets#flow-post-xb5gbd4mggke2ets), as well as my own - this provides no benefit whatsoever and is probably a placebo.
+From [PCGW users' observations](https://www.pcgamingwiki.com/w/index.php?title=Topic:X1jmh4mc3t6mv3hv&topic_showPostId=xb5gbd4mggke2ets#flow-post-xb5gbd4mggke2ets), as well as my own - this provides no benefit whatsoever and is likely a placebo.

 You can stop here if all you wanted was to improve your performance, however I'd advise going up to install essential mods for best experience.